LBMC/qY2H-Affinity-Ladder/README.md

 During the analysis the two `Progress Bars` inform you which file (first bar) is currently processed, and which analysis step (second bar) is performed.

 Finally, the program displays the result of the analysis, with the main settings in the title.
+Here we present the result with the following activated options:
+- **Remove negative Control**
+- **Normalize results**
+- **Y axis in log scale**

 ![Results](/doc/Results.png)